University of New South Wales

 What you will study

-To earn the Graduate Diploma in Project Management Online, you must complete eight courses.
+To earn the Graduate Diploma in Project Management Online, you must successfully complete eight courses from the following.

 - Project Management Body of Knowledge